 Working papers

-Privatization Reform and Trade Liberalization in China: A Quantitative Analysis (JMP) [Link]
+Privatization Reform and Trade Liberalization in China: A Quantitative Analysis (JMP) [New Draft Coming Soon!]

 Earlier draft presented at: 2022 SEA 92rd Annual Conference, 2022 WEAI 97th Annual Conference.